Conditional statements#

 Basics of conditional statements#

 Conditional statements can change the code behaviour based on certain conditions.
-The idea is simple: IF a condition is met, THEN a set of actions are performed.
+The idea is simple: If a condition is met, then a set of actions are performed.

 A simple conditional statement#